helldrum/gcp-role-finder/README.md

 clone the repository

-you need to have pipenv installed and run pipenv install
+you need to have pipenv and pipenv-shebang installed on system level and run pipenv install

 ```
 pipenv shell